jlevy/kmd/README.md

 A command line for knowledge exploration.

-## Dev setup
+## Python Setup

-One-time Python and other dependency setup (this part assumes MacOS):
+Ensure you have a modern Python 3.12+ and Poetry (this part assumes MacOS):

 ```
 # Install pyenv if needed: